A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Introduction

 We consider a family of \emph{clique cover relaxations} for this problem and propose a scalable dual algorithm.
-We augment it with an efficient primal heuristic that profits from the reduced costs computed by the dual algorithm.
+We build upon it with an efficient primal heuristic that profits from the reduced costs computed by the dual algorithm.
 In total, this leads to an efficient and well-scalable MWIS method.